datonex/battleship/README.md

 ## Instructions

-Battleshipasaurus
+The aim of the game is to sink the enemies battleships:

+- If they correctly guess all the ships on the board they win

+- If they don't hit all the ships within the number of turn they lose the game

 ## Features

-### Existing Features

-- Feature one

-  - Description here

-- Feature two
+- One player game

-  - Description here include images
+-

 ### Future Features

+- User to play against the computer

+- Custom grid size

+- Increased game difficulty

+- Option to add different types of ships like the Carrier, Cruiser, Submarine etc.

 ## Data Model

-class and methods used to create program
+Game is made using python functions

 ## Testing

 ### Bugs

+- Game start prompt will not start the game loop if too many gaps are typed in the console.

+#### Solved bugs

 - Fix bug where value entered in terminal did not match the board index.

-- Fix bug where console with give error message when script is run for the first time
+- Fix bug where console with give valueError when game is run for the first time

-#### Solved bugs

-- Fixed bug description
+- Fix bug where game over prompt was not being triggered at the end of game loop

 #### Unfixed bugs